 Through clinical education and experiences, students gain the skills to work collaboratively with other healthcare professionals to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation.

 Designed with flexibility in mind

 The two-year curriculum is designed with student flexibility in mind.
 Students begin their MSAT journey remotely during the summer session and transition to on-campus learning for the next three semesters (fall, spring, and summer).
 This sequence provides significant time with faculty in the classroom and lab to develop clinical knowledge and skills.

 The second summer provides a transition from face-to-face learning to a remote model.
-During the final two semesters, courses are delivered in an on-line format to facilitate enhanced clinical experience opportunities both locally and nationally.
+During the final two semesters, courses are delivered in an online format to facilitate locally and nationally enhanced clinical experience opportunities.
 Over the two-year (6 semesters) program, these rich educational experiences prepare students to provide exceptional healthcare and become leaders in the athletic training profession.

 Accreditation and outcomes

 Lasell University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program is in good standing in accordance with the CAATE, 2001 K Street NW, 3rd Floor North., Washington, DC 20006.